AgnesGrace/Keyboard-keyCodes/README.md

 # Keyboard-keyCodes

-# Check the details of all your keyboard keys
+# Check the details of your keyboard keys